 Danielle: Oh, I was definitely some kind of energy within a black hole…or a warrior general!

-Me: What advice do you have for aspiring young black artist?
+Me: What advice do you have for an aspiring young black artists?

 Me: Why do you love blackness?

-Danielle: I love my blackness because it is unbounded and liminal and unapologetically kuntry!
+Danielle: I love my blackness because it is unbounded and liminal and unapologetically country!